payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 1.9.3 =
+* Minor fixes for full support php7
+* Tested up to Woocommerce 6.8.0
+* Tested up to Wordpress 6.0.1

 = 1.9.2 =
 * WP version updates
 * Tested up to Woocommerce 6.8.0